code-and-effect/effective_orders/README.md

 The payment processor handles collecting the Credit Card number, and through one way or another, the `Effective::Order` `@order.purchase!` method is called.

-Once the order has been marked purchased, the user is redirected to the `effective_orders.order_purchased_path` screen where they see a 'Thank You!' message, and the Order receipt.
+Once the order has been marked purchased, the user is redirected to the `effective_orders.purchased_order_path` screen where they see a 'Thank You!' message, and the Order receipt.

 If the configuration option `config.mailer[:send_order_receipt_to_buyer] == true` the order receipt will be emailed to the user.